 A Career Hacker’s Classic, read the full post here on Tom Bilyeu’s Medium.

-Start with knowing and building your skillset, being a skilled person at what you do, then researching about the right fit for you, laying out a solid plan, and nailing down the interview!
+Start with knowing and building your skillset, being a skilled person at what you do, then researching the right fit for you, laying out a solid plan, and nailing down the interview!

 - You spend around 50% of your waking hours at work, so you better do something that excites you, and not make you hate your life.